Andrej Rendla: Early career

 Rendla debuted in professional football one day after his 16th birthday for Dukla Banská Bystrica.
 Because of the low age he had, he was the youngest player to debut in the Slovak Superliga ever.
 In 21 league matches, he scored 1 goal, and he soon attracted attention by FC Twente.
 In the summer of 2007, Rendla signed a youth contract with Twente.

 FC Twente

 Rendla's year in FC Twente's youth was very successful with many wins, including a Youth Super Cup victory, where Rendla scored 2 goals in the final against De Graafschap's youth team.
 On 25 November 2007, Rendla made his debut in the Dutch league, being a substitute for Stein Huysegems in the away match against Sparta Rotterdam.
 He came into the pitch in the 68th minute.

-In January 2008, he suffered a knee ligament injury, which will sidelined him until the end of the year.
+In January 2008, he suffered a knee ligament injury, which sidelined him until the end of the year.
 In the 2009–10 pre-season, he was back in FC Twente's squad.